Most folks know that you can’t chase a cat and force it to love you. You have to wait and allow the cat to come to you.

-Hedgehogs DO have quills and they can poke you if you are not careful, but that is no reason to be scared of them.
+Hedgehogs DO have quills, they can and WILL poke you, but that is no reason to be scared of them.
 Dogs and cats can nip you and scratch you with their claws but you don’t think too much about it, it’s considered the hazard of owning a pet.
 Sometimes these scratches are on purpose, sometimes they are an accident.

 Ever walk along and see something on the ground or in the sky then notice the person behind you looking around trying to see whatever it was you did?
 It can be funny, but animals are the same way, they don’t use words like we do so they have to be really good at reading body language and determining the mood of someone or something.
 When we are scared, breathing shallow with our muscles tense and act jumpy, it tells the hedgehog there is something wrong here.
 Maybe it’s a dangerous situation, and they should feel the need to protect themselves.

-If your hedgehog is in a ball it’s best to just sit quietly with them on your lap and let them unroll in their own time when they begin to feel safer.
+If your hedgehog is in a ball it’s best to just sit quietly with them on your lap or in your flat open palms and let them unroll in their own time when they begin to feel safer.
 NEVER put a balled up hedgehog down or back in its cage.
 They learn fast that they can make you go away by doing this.